Mr-Chang95/FIFA-Sentiment-Analysis/README.md

 - Sponsors: Sponsors can monitor sentiment to understand the effectiveness of their campaigns and brand perception among fans.

 - Marketing Teams: Marketing teams can adjust their strategies in real-time based on the sentiment analysis results to maximize engagement and reach.

+## What I did in this project

+## Acknowledgement
+This dataset was downloaded from Kaggle.
+In future World Cups, I plan to scrap data from Twitter(now X), using their API.